 Matthew Guy has immersed himself in car culture for over 30 years.
 This East Coast Tester, our Video Guy, relishes a good road trip, loves a long-distance challenge and has an inexplicable penchant for driving cross-country in the dead of winter using cars notably unsuited for the task.

 Matthew’s writing appears in Driving.ca, Wheels.ca, autoTRADER.ca, AutoGuide.com, off-road.com, atv.com, viCARious Magazine, snowmobile.com, ttac.com, Toronto Star and CAA Magazine.
 He also hosts a Postmedia podcast ‘Truck Guy’.

 A certified gearhead and member of AJAC, he has been professionally scribbling words about cars since 2011. | @DudeDrivesCars

 Kevin Harrison is a member of the Automobile Journalists Association of Canada (AJAC) and has been writing about the automotive industry for ten years.
 He has reviewed hundreds of new vehicles and is a member of the Electric Vehicle Association of Atlantic Canada.

-His work appears on car_driven.ca and he is a regular contributor to TopSpeed.com.
+His work appears here as well as on car_driven.ca, TopSpeed.com and he is a regular contributor to NSBuzz.ca.

 He helps organize fuel efficiency competitions and is fond of anything with a manual transmission. | @car_driven